-Lunch is a 3 course service to the table which will be pre-ordered before you arrive.
+Lunch is 3 course service to the table which will be pre-ordered before you arrive.

 * Return flight on Melbourne's Gooney Bird (DC-3) to King Island

-* Complimentary champagne in our lounge before departure, light refreshments in flight - Dependent on Covid restrictions
+* Complimentary champagne in our lounge/Hangar before departure, light snacks and refreshments in flight

 * Short tour of the Currie area.